cabrerahector/wordpress-popular-posts/readme.txt

 `[wpp range=daily stats_views=1 order_by=views wpp_start=<ol> wpp_end=</ol>]`

-= Template Tags =
+= -TEMPLATE TAGS- =

 ***wpp_get_mostpopular***

-Due to the fact that some themes are not widget-ready, or that some blog users don't like widgets at all, there's another choice: the **wpp_get_mostpopular** template tag.
-With it, you can embed the most popular posts of your blog on your site's sidebar without using a widget.
-This function also accepts parameters (optional) so you can customize the look and feel of the listing.
+With the **wpp_get_mostpopular** template tag you can embed the most popular posts of your blog on your site's sidebar without using a widget.
+By default, it will list the most commented posts (up to 10) from the past 24 hours.
+Optionally, you can pass some parameters to this function so you can customize your popular posts (for a complete list of parameters, please go to *wp-admin > Settings > Wordpress Popular Posts > FAQ*).

+**Warning:** other users have reported that using this template tag on PHP widgets such as [Linkable Title HTML and PHP widget](http://wordpress.org/extend/plugins/linkable-title-html-and-php-widget/) and others might not render the PHP code correctly, making the wpp_get_mostpopular template tag fail and return "Sorry, no data so far".
+I suggest using it directly on your theme's sidebar.php file to avoid issues.

 **Usage:**

-Without any parameters:
+Without parameters, by default it will list the most commented posts (up to 10) in the last 24 hours:

 `<?php if (function_exists('wpp_get_mostpopular')) wpp_get_mostpopular(); ?>`

 Using parameters:

 `<?php if (function_exists('wpp_get_mostpopular')) wpp_get_mostpopular("range=weekly&order_by=comments"); ?>`

-For a complete list of parameters, please go to *wp-admin > Settings > Wordpress Popular Posts > FAQ*.

 ***wpp_get_views()***

-The **wpp_get_views** template tag retrieves the total views count of a single post.
-It only accepts one parameter: the post ID (eg. echo wpp_get_views(15)).
-If the function doesn't get passed a post ID when called, it'll return false instead.
+The **wpp_get_views** template tag retrieves the views count of a single post/page.
+It accepts two parameters: the *post ID* (required), and *time range* (optional).
+If *time range* isn't provided the function will retrieve the total amount of views, otherwise it'll return the number of views received within the selected time range.
+If the post has no views the function will return false instead.

 **Usage:**

 `<?php if (function_exists('wpp_get_views')) { echo wpp_get_views( get_the_ID() ); } ?>`
+`<?php if (function_exists('wpp_get_views')) { echo wpp_get_views( 15, 'weekly' ); } ?>`

 == Frequently Asked Questions ==

 = I need help with your plugin!
-What should I do? = First thing to do is read both FAQ and Installation sections, they should address most of the questions you might have about this plugin (and even more info can be found via *wp-admin > Settings > Wordpress Popular Posts > FAQ*).
+What should I do? = First thing to do is read both FAQ and Installation sections as they should address most of the questions you might have about this plugin (and even more info can be found via *wp-admin > Settings > Wordpress Popular Posts > FAQ*).
 If you're having problems with WPP, my suggestion would be try disabling all other plugins first and then re-enable each one to make sure there are no conflicts.
 Checking the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts) is also a good idea as chances are that someone else has already posted something about it (and if not, you are always welcome to create a new thread). **Remember:** *read first*.
 It'll save you (and me) time.

 = -FUNCTIONALITY- =

-= How does the plugin count views / calculate the popularity of posts? = If you're sorting your popular posts by *views*, Wordpress Popular Posts will only show the views it started calculating from the time you first installed this plugin.
-From version 2.3.x and on, Wordpress Popular Posts can also calculate the popularity of your posts by the number of comments it has got, and in this particular case it doesn't matter when the plugin was installed since the comments count data is already present in your database.
+= How does the plugin count views / calculate the popularity of posts? = If you're sorting your popular posts by *views*, Wordpress Popular Posts will only show the views it started calculating from the time you first installed this plugin since Wordpress itself doesn't have this functionality.
+Wordpress Popular Posts can also calculate the popularity of your posts by the number of comments it has got and in this particular case it doesn't matter when the plugin was installed because the comments count data was already present in your database.

 = I'm getting "Sorry.
 No data so far".
 What's up with that? = There are a number of reasons that might explain why you are seeing this message: no one has seen or commented on your posts/pages since Wordpress Popular Posts activation, you should give it some time; your current theme does not have the [wp_header()](http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks) tag in its &lt;head&gt; section, required by my plugin to keep track of what your visitors are viewing on your site; Wordpress Popular Posts was unable to create the necessary DB tables to work, make sure your hosting has granted you permission to create / update / modify tables in the database.

+= My current theme does not support widgets (booooo!).
+Can I show my most popular posts in any other way? = Due to the fact that some themes are not widget-ready, or that some blog users don't like widgets at all, there are other choices: you can use the [wpp shortcode](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/), so you can embed it directly in the content of your posts and/or pages; or you can use the [wpp_get_mostpopular() template tag](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/).

 = Wordpress Popular Posts is not counting my own visits, why? = Wordpress Popular Posts won't count views generated by logged in users.
 If your blog requires readers to be logged in to access its contents, [this tutorial](http://wordpress.org/support/topic/398760) is for you.

 = I'm unable to activate the "Display post thumbnail" option.
-Why? = Make sure that: your host is running **PHP 4.3 or higher**; the **GD library** is installed and [enabled by your host](http://wordpress.org/support/topic/289778#post-1366038).
+Why? = Requirements have changed as of Wordpress Popular Posts 2.3.3. **PHP 5.2+** and **Wordpress 3.0.0** are the minimum requirements to enable thumbnails.
+Wordpress Popular Posts 2.3.2 requires **PHP 4.3 or higher**.
+Also, the **GD library** must be installed and [enabled by your host](http://wordpress.org/support/topic/289778#post-1366038).

-= How does Wordpress Popular Posts select my posts' thumbnails? = By default, Wordpress Popular Posts will try and use the [Featured Image](http://codex.wordpress.org/Post_Thumbnails) you have selected for each of your posts and use it to create a thumbnail.
+= How does Wordpress Popular Posts pick my posts' thumbnails? = Wordpress Popular Posts has three different thumbnail options to choose from available at *wp-admin > Settings > Wordpress Popular Posts > Tools*: *Featured Image*, *First image on post*, or [*custom field*](http://codex.wordpress.org/Custom_Fields).
+By default, Wordpress Popular Posts will try to get the [Featured Image](http://codex.wordpress.org/Post_Thumbnails) you have selected for each of your posts and use it to create a thumbnail.
 If none is set, a "No thumbnail" image will be used instead.
-You can also tell Wordpress Popular Posts to get the thumbnails from the first image found on each post, or specify the path of your thumbnails using a [custom field](http://codex.wordpress.org/Custom_Fields).
-To do so, simply go to *wp-admin > Settings > Wordpress Popular Posts > Tools* and pick the choice of your preference.
+Same happens with the other thumbnail options.

-= I'm seeing a "No thumbnail" image, where's my post thumbnail? = Make sure you have assigned one to your posts (either by [attaching an image to your post](http://codex.wordpress.org/Using_Image_and_File_Attachments#Attachment_to_a_Post), selected one using the [Featured Images functionality](http://codex.wordpress.org/Post_Thumbnails#Enabling_Support_for_Post_Thumbnails)), or assigned one using a custom field and told Wordpress Popular Posts what the custom field name is in *wp-admin > Settings > Wordpress Popular Posts > Tools*.
+= I'm seeing a "No thumbnail" image, where's my post thumbnail? = Make sure you have assigned one to your posts: either by [attaching an image to your post](http://codex.wordpress.org/Using_Image_and_File_Attachments#Attachment_to_a_Post); selecting one using the [Featured Images functionality](http://codex.wordpress.org/Post_Thumbnails#Enabling_Support_for_Post_Thumbnails), or assigned one using a custom field and told Wordpress Popular Posts what the custom field name is in *wp-admin > Settings > Wordpress Popular Posts > Tools*.
 Otherwise, my plugin will show this image by default.

-= The thumbnail images are broken.
-What happened? = Check that the cache subfolder exists (wordpress-popular-posts/cache/) and it's *writable* (chmodd it to 777 if you're unsure about this).
-Also, Timthumb uses the [PHP GD library](http://php.net/manual/en/book.image.php) to generate images.
-If it's not installed/enabled, [Timthumb will fail and thumbnails won't be generated](http://wordpress.org/support/topic/289778#post-1366038).

-= Can I embed my most popular posts in any other ways than via sidebar widgets? = Yes.
-You have two other ways to achieve this: via **shortcode**: [wpp] (so you can embed it directly on your posts / pages), or via **template tag**: wpp_get_mostpopular().

 = Where can I find the list of parameters accepted by the wpp_get_mostpopular() template tag / [wpp] shortcode? = You can find it via *wp-admin > Settings > Wordpress Popular Posts > FAQ*, under the section **"List of parameters accepted by wpp_get_mostpopular() and the [wpp] shortcode"**.

 = I want to have a popular list of my custom post type.
-How can I do that? = Simply add your custom post type to the Post Type field in the widget (or, if yo're using the template tag / shortcode, use the post_type parameter).
+How can I do that? = Simply add your custom post type to the Post Type field in the widget (or, if you're using the template tag / shortcode, use the *post_type* parameter).

 = How can I use my own HTML markup with your plugin? = Wordpress Popular Posts is flexible enough to let you use your own HTML markup.
 To do so, simply activate the *Use custom HTML markup* option and set your desired configuration; or if you're using the template tag / shortcode, you can find the equivalent parameters in the section mentioned above.